Statistical Significance of Feature Importance Rankings: Experiments

-The procedures in Section \ref{sec:retro} output the number of stable ranks at significance level $\alpha$.
-We evaluated the validity of these tools across five benchmark datasets, with varying levels of $\alpha$.
-To compute the FWER for each sample, we counted the fraction of iterations that incorrectly ranked at least one of the supposedly stable features.
-Further details are covered in Appendix \ref{apx:exp}.

-The results are summarized in Table \ref{tbl:RetroResults}.
-For all datasets and values of $\alpha$, the empirical error rates fall below $\alpha$.
-This indicates the procedures successfully control the FWER, granting experimental validity to Theorem \ref{thm:basic_guarantee}.
+We tested the efficacy of our retrospective tools across a range of datasets, attribution methods, and significance levels.
+To do so, we randomly selected 30 inputs from the test set of each benchmark dataset.
+On each data point, we ran Shapley Sampling and KernelSHAP 50 times.
+For each iteration, we identified the number of stable ranks (Procedure 1) and assessed the stability of the top-$5$ set (Procedure 2).

+We then computed the family-wise error rate (FWER) of the ranking and set procedures on each input.
+The FWER is the fraction of iterations with an error in the ranking or set of supposedly stable features.
+Iterations that do not verify any rankings or the top-$K$ set are counted as error-free.
+We used the most common top-$K$ ranking as the ground truth; this is almost certainly correct, since the Shapley estimators are unbiased.

+Table \ref{tbl:RetroResults} reports the maximal error rates across the 30 data points.
+In all 60 settings, the 30 FWERs are at most $\alpha$, indicating these procedures successfully control the FWER.
+This supports the application of \citet{goldwasser2025gaussianrankverification} in the context of feature importances.

+Figure \ref{fig:num_verified} shows the number of verified ranks on the German Credit dataset.
+We benchmark our method against the approach from \citet{benjamini}, which adjusts one-sided p-values with Holm's method.
+This conservative multiple testing procedure has less statistical power than the tests we utilize from \citet{goldwasser2025gaussianrankverification}.
+Experimental results reflect this improvement.
+For all error thresholds $\alpha$, our retrospective procedure tends to verify more top ranks than the benchmark.
+The boxplots corresponding to our method consistently have longer tails, as well as a higher median for $\alpha=0.2$.

-Figure \ref{fig:num_verified} displays the distribution of number of verified ranks.
-The median rises from one to two as the tolerable error threshold $\alpha$ goes to 0.2.
-In the most extreme case, the ranking of the top five features remained stable.
-However, a substantial fraction of inputs had only zero or one stable ranking, emphasizing the fragile reliability of Shapley rankings.
+Examining our method, the median number of verified ranks rises from one to two as $\alpha$ goes to 0.2.
+In the most extreme case, the ranking of the top six features is stable.
+However, a substantial fraction of inputs had only zero or one stable ranking.
+For $\alpha=0.05$, the single top-ranking feature could not be verified on over 25\% of inputs.
+These results emphasize the fragile reliability of Shapley rankings, and the need for algorithms that enforce their stability.